-Cash holdings at the onset of a financial crisis are a key determinant of investment by SMEs not only during the crisis but also during the recovery period.
+This paper studies how cash holdings at the onset of the global financial crisis affected the investment behavior of SMEs after the shock.
+We use balance sheet data for a large sample of UK SMEs and introduce a novel identification strategy exploiting the volatility of cash holdings to reduce endogeneity concerns.
+We find that cash holdings are a key determinant of investment by SMEs not only during the crisis but also during the recovery period.
 Cash-rich SMEs could maintain their capital stock during the global financial crisis, while cash-poor rivals reduced theirs.
 This gave cash-rich SMEs an advantage when the economy rebounded, resulting in a persistent investment gap which grew over the seven years following the shock.
-The amplification effect was present for SMEs with both volatile and stable cash holdings and was particularly pronounced for younger and smaller firms.
+The amplification effect was particularly pronounced for younger and smaller firms and in industries where credit conditions tightened more.
 Competition dynamics and borrowing constraints seem to drive this amplification effect.